 Indeed, it is very challenging to implement the Supreme Court order.
 It is not possible for cinema hall guards to ensure that everybody follows the apex court order and stands up when the national anthem is played.
 The police forces are already overstretched.
-In that case, there is no guarantee that movie hall owners protect the judiciary imposed law on showing of respect to national anthem during its singing.
-Critics say it would have been better had the apex court recommended the matter to the Parliament to frame a law with regard to showing respect to national icons and national anthem.
-Their stand is that only after proper debate and discussion, a law is passed in the Parliament.
+In that case, there is no guarantee that movie hall owners protect the judiciary imposed law on the showing respect to the national anthem during its singing.
+Critics say it would have been better had the apex court recommended the matter to the Parliament to frame a law with regard to showing respect to national icons and the national anthem.
+Their stand is that only after proper debate and discussion, a law is passed in Parliament.
 But when judiciary itself has come forward with the order on a subject of high debatable value, it is hard to expect that it would be implemented well, because there are people who profess a religion that bars them from standing up or bowing down when the national anthem is sung.

 Given that across the country, there are people who look like Indians, but they are not Indians, rather those who belong to either Nepal or Bhutan, Sri Lanka and Bangladesh.
-In that situation, there is a possibility a fight may breakout when other countries’ nationals are forced to stand in attention during the play of national anthem.
+In that situation, there is a possibility a fight may breakout when other countries’ nationals are forced to stand in attention during the play of the national anthem.
 But the Supreme Court in its order has made it clear that “a time has come when citizens of the country must realize that they live in a nation and are duty-bound to show respect to the national anthem which is the symbol of constitutional patriotism and inherent national quality.”